stevedekorte/ConnectionMachine/README.md

 # ConnectionMachine
-Hardware design files and code for ht1632c+rPI driven 32x32 LED display wall art project inspired by the Connection Machine super computer
+Hardware design files and code for ht1632c+rPI driven 32x32 LED display wall art project inspired by the Connection Machine super computer.

+Display runs an rPI with a small websocket python server that accepts new frames.
+Client is written in Javascript and runs in-browser.
+Several demo apps are included.

-See docs folder for html page with more project details and links to design specs and parts if you're interesting in building your own.
+See docs folder for more details including design specs and parts lists, if you're interesting in building your own.